GabeScott/standard-works-vault/General Conference/2022 October - The Eternal Principle of Love.md

 Even when we do what is right, the circumstances in our life can change from good to bad, from happiness to sadness.
 God answers our prayers according to His infinite mercy and love and in His own time.

-The brook where Elijah drank water dried up.4
+- The brook where Elijah drank water dried up.[^4]

-Nephi’s fine steel bow was broken.5
+- Nephi’s fine steel bow was broken.[^5]

-A young boy was discriminated against and expelled from school.
+- A young boy was discriminated against and expelled from school.

-A long-awaited-for child died within days of being born.
+- A long-awaited-for child died within days of being born.

 Circumstances change.

 When circumstances change from good and positive to bad and negative, we can still be happy because happiness does not depend on the circumstances but on our attitude toward the circumstances.
-President Nelson said, “The joy we feel has little to do with the circumstances of our lives and everything to do with the focus of our lives.”6
+President Nelson said, “The joy we feel has little to do with the circumstances of our lives and everything to do with the focus of our lives.”[^6]

 We can sit back and wait for circumstances to change on their own, or we can look for and bring about new circumstances.

-Elijah walked to Zarephath, where a widow gave him food and drink.7
+- Elijah walked to Zarephath, where a widow gave him food and drink.[^7]

-Nephi made a wooden bow and hunted animals to eat.8
+- Nephi made a wooden bow and hunted animals to eat.[^8]

-The young boy sat listening and taking notes by the window, and today he is an elementary school teacher.
+- The young boy sat listening and taking notes by the window, and today he is an elementary school teacher.

-The couple have developed a great faith in the Savior Jesus Christ and trust in the plan of salvation.
+- The couple have developed a great faith in the Savior Jesus Christ and trust in the plan of salvation.
 Their love for the long-awaited child who died suddenly is greater than their grief.

 When I hear the questions “Heavenly Father, are you really there?
-And do you hear and answer [every] child’s prayer?,”9 I like to answer: “He has been, He is, and He will always be there for you and me.
+And do you hear and answer \[every\] child’s prayer?,”[^9] I like to answer: “He has been, He is, and He will always be there for you and me.
 I am His son, He is my Father, and I am learning to be a good father, as He is.”

 My wife and I always try to be there for our children at any time, under any condition, and by any means.
 Each child is unique; their worth to God is great, and no matter what challenges, sins, and weaknesses they have, God loves them, and so do we.

 When I received this call as a General Authority, on the last day before our travel to Salt Lake, all my children and their families were together in our home for a family home evening, where we expressed our love and gratitude.
 After the lesson, I gave a priesthood blessing to each one of my children.
 Everyone was in tears.
 After the blessings, my oldest son expressed words of gratitude on behalf of everyone for the great love that we had given them from the day they were born until then.

 Bless your children, whether they are 5 or 50 years old.
 Be with them; be for them.
 Although providing is a responsibility established by divine design, we must not forget to share joyful time with our children.

 Our Heavenly Father’s love for each of His children is real.
 He is there for each one.
 I don’t know how He does it, but He does.
-He and His Firstborn are one in doing the work and glory of the Father “to bring to pass the immortality and eternal life of man.”10 They have sent us the Holy Ghost to guide us, to warn us, and to comfort us if necessary.
+He and His Firstborn are one in doing the work and glory of the Father “to bring to pass the immortality and eternal life of man.”[^10] They have sent us the Holy Ghost to guide us, to warn us, and to comfort us if necessary.

 He instructed His Beloved Son to create this beautiful earth.
 He instructed Adam and Eve and gave unto them their agency.
 He has been sending messengers for years and years so that we can receive His love and His commandments.

 He was in the Sacred Grove answering young Joseph’s sincere question and calling him by his name.
 He said: “This is My Beloved Son.
-Hear Him!”11
+Hear Him!”[^11]

-I believe that the supreme demonstration of God’s love for us happened in Gethsemane, where the Son of the living God prayed, “O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.”12
+I believe that the supreme demonstration of God’s love for us happened in Gethsemane, where the Son of the living God prayed, “O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.”[^12]

 I have noticed that the small portion that I can understand of the Atonement of Jesus Christ increases my love for the Father and His Son, decreases my desire to sin and to be disobedient, and increases my willingness to be better and do better.